maxiv-science/contrast/docs/source/concepts.rst

     Do <macro-name>? (without <>) for more information.

-Note how macros aren't stored in a special library.
+Macros aren't stored in a special library.
 They are written throughout the library wherever they make sense.
 For example, in ``Detector.py`` where the detector base classes are defined, the ``lsdet`` macro is defined as follows.

 ::